davidrobles/davidrobles.github.io/_posts/2014-07-08-a-framework-for-abstract-strategy-games.md

 One topic in which I've been very interested and studied for the last few years is games.
 I think games are the perfect testbed for Artificial Intelligence.
 Games provide a perfect framework with well defined rules and outcomes.

+Add comment about render();

+mention that we call rows and cols as a's and numbers.

+I'm going to number the squares in Tic-tac-toe board this way

+1 2 3
+4 5 6
+7 8 9

 I think that before going to complex games like 3D shooters, we know know to understand games in their simplest form, which I think are turn-based games (or abstract strategy games).
 I don't